Skip to content

 Cutting Board GYBP Muller Van Severen cooksandpoets 1

-The MVS Cutting Boards Green, Yellow, Brown, Pink might resemble a postmodern or Memphis portrait of a garden.
+The MVS Cutting Boards in Green, Yellow, Brown, Pink might resemble a postmodern or Memphis portrait of a garden.
 But make no mistake: these polyethylene boards are made to be used.
 Each member of the quartet boasts its own faceted shape, saturated hue, and helpful size.
 The diminutive pink can accommodate patches of strawberries waiting to be hulled, while the verdant and expansive green board might welcome a field of vegetables to be readied for crudite.
 And when they’re finished serving, the boards form their own an abstract expression on kitchen walls when hung (and re-arranged) on a stamped brass peg-cum-wall text.
 Photographer Fien Mueller and sculptor Hannes Van Severen bring their graphic sensibility — utilizing a keen eye for composition, form, and light and shadow and a strong sense of material possibility — out of the gallery and into the kitchen for a line of accessories that are true works of art.

 Muller Van Severen